-- 4. U. T. Austin: Acceptance of Bequest from the Estate of Clara Elisabeth Bates-Nisbet, Houston, Texas, for Addition to the College of Fine Arts Endowment Fund in the College of Fine Arts.--The Asset Management Committee recommended and the Board accepted a bequest, comprised of cash, real estate, and mineral interests, totalling \$416,011.12 from the Estate of Clara Elisabeth Bates-Nisbet, Houston, Texas, pursuant to a settlement agreement dated July 1, 1990, for addition to the College of Fine Arts Endowment Fund in the College of Fine Arts at The University of Texas at Austin. - J. T. Austin: Acceptance of Gifts from Various Donors and Establishment of the Sue Ann Ray Culver Endowed Presidential Scholarship in the Department of Intercollegiate Athletics for Women.-The Board accepted \$25,425 in gifts from various donors and established the Sue Ann Ray Culver Endowed Presidential Scholarship in the Department of Intercollegiate Athletics for Women at The University of Texas at Austin.
+4. U. T. Austin: College of Fine Arts Endowment Fund in the College of Fine Arts - Recommendation to Accept Bequest from the Estate of Clara Elisabeth Bates-Nisbet, Houston, Texas.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Cunningham that a bequest, comprised of cash, real estate, and mineral interests, totalling \$416,011.12 from the Estate of Clara Elisabeth Bates-Nisbet, Houston, Texas, be accepted pursuant to a settlement agreement dated July 1, 1990, for addition to the College of Fine Arts Endowment Fund in the College of Fine Arts at U. T. Austin.